Sai-Raghava-B/My-Favourite-Tunes/README.md

-To login Create a user in the terminal with "python manage.py createsuperuser" and run the server with  this command " python manage.py runserver  "
+To login Create a user in the terminal with "python manage.py createsuperuser" create 2 users with create super user command , 1 for adding songs and artists from the admin role and other to check the urls and views like add favorite songs, count of artists , all songs etc. and run the server with  this command " python manage.py runserver  "

 and login in the end point "/accounts/login/"